robenkleene/design-references/blender/tutorials/blender-glass-particle-sphere.md

 1. Select `Particle 1`, create a new material and name it `Particle 1`.
 Choose `Surface: Emission`.
 Choose a green for `Color`.
 Set `Strength: 25`.
 2. Repeat the same for `Particle 2` and `Particle 3`: Create a material for each with their name, choose `Surface: Emission`, and set `Strength: 25`.
 Set the `Color` for `Particle 2` to white (the default), and blue for `Particle 3`.

+## Clean Up

-3. Select all three spheres, then with `G Z` move them high in the scene away from the main sphere so they're out of the scene.
+1. Select all three spheres, then with `G Z` move them high in the scene away from the main sphere so they're out of the scene.
+2. Make a collection called `Particles`, and move the three particle spheres into it.

+## Particles

+1. Click the `Emitter`, then under `Particle Properties`, click the plus button.
+Set `Emission > Number: 100`
+2. In the timeline, set `End: 300` for the number of frames.
+3. Set `Emission > Lifetime: 95`, to extend how long the particles will exist in the scene.
+Note that